microsoft/nni/docs/en_US/QuickStart.md

 The Web UI urls are: [Your IP]:8080
 ```

 Open the `Web UI url`(In this information is: `[Your IP]:8080`) in your browser, you can view detail information of the experiment and all the submitted trial jobs as shown below.
+If you can not open the WebUI link in your terminal, you can refer to [FAQ](FAQ.md).

 #### View summary page